fireundubh/playwithfire/pyro.md

 title: Pyro
 description:
 published: true
-date: 2021-05-31T10:30:21.059Z
+date: 2021-05-31T10:42:38.222Z
 tags:
 editor: markdown
 dateCreated: 2020-01-19T11:04:59.413Z
 ---

-**Pyro** is a parallelized incremental build system for _Skyrim Classic_ (TES5), _Skyrim Special Edition_ (SSE), and _Fallout 4_ (FO4) projects.
+**Pyro** is an open source build automation tool for *Skyrim Classic*, *Skyrim Special Edition*, and *Fallout 4* projects.

+# Benefits

-Pyro provides mod authors with an all-in-one tool for compiling Papyrus scripts, packaging BSA and BA2 archives, and preparing builds for distribution.
+- **Convenient** &mdash; Pyro is an all-in-one tool for compiling Papyrus scripts, packaging BSA and BA2 archives, and zipping mods for distribution.
+- **Fast** &mdash; Pyro uses a parallelized incremental build system to batch compile only scripts that you've changed.

-Pyro can be integrated as an external tool into any IDE, allowing mod authors to "Instant Build" projects with a single hotkey.
+- **Powerful** &mdash; Pyro can be extended through import and build hooks, as well as integrated as an external tool into any IDE and CI/CD workflow.

 # Contents